 The following information has been assembled to assist you with settling into the university and the department.
 Please let us know if there is anything further we can do to help make your adjustment easier.

 If you are receiving a Western Graduate Student Scholarship (WGRS), it will be credited to your tuition fee account.
-Currently tuition and ancillary fees for Canadian students total $3,150.67 per term.
-For international students tuition and ancillary total $6,883.34 per term.
-Health Dental plan fees provide coverage from September 2016 through August 2017 and are collected from graduate students registered in September.
-If your first installment of WGRS funding completely covers the tuition, then you do not need to do anything further.
+Currently tuition and ancillary fees for Canadian students for fall 2017 total $3,254.18.
+For international students tuition and ancillary fees total $7,025.85.
+Health Dental plan fees provide coverage from September 2017 through August 2018 and are collected from graduate students registered in September.
+If your first installment of WGRS funding completely covers the total, then you do not need to do anything further.
 Your tuition will be paid automatically.
 If not, please arrange to have the balance paid by the due date on your fee bill.
-A late fee of approximately $125 will be charged after this date..
+A late fee of approximately $125 will be charged after this date.

 The university is required to withhold a portion of your GTA for income tax.
 You can reduce the amount withheld by completing a TD1 form online in MYHR.
 These forms will be available in the Graduate Office at the time of registration.